 Zemunska Fortress

 Last but not least, we wrap up this list of the best castles in Serbia with Zemunska Fortress (or shall I say, its remnants).
-“Zemun” itself is derived from the Serbian word for ‘fort,’ underscoring its longstanding military significance.
+“Zemun” itself is derived from the Serbian word for ‘fort,’ and that should tell you something.

 From Roman emperors plotting their next moves to Serbian and Austro-Hungarian troops marching and countermarching, Zemunska Fortress has been a silent spectator to countless of different epochs of history.
 Its prime location on the border between the Central European and Ottoman empires made it an ever-important strategic point.